The Rising Entropy of English in the Attention Economy

-Finally, our model also provides a way to quantify why media platforms are driven to make information more easily accessible.
-If a media platform can increase the prevalence of information i.e. reduce the expected search time between information encounters, $\frac{1}{\lambda_m}$, then they can reduce the left hand side of Inequality \ref{eqn:media_patch_criteria} and become more competitive.
-This affects the utility amount term, $\frac{1}{\lambda_m \bar{u}_m}$, and so will be a particularly strong effect with short-form media (in long-form media this term is already small).
-This can help explain the drive by media platforms to make it easier to access information and minimise clicks through things like infinite scroll, autoplay videos, notifications and apps.
+Finally, our model quantifies the selective forces acting to make media platforms more accessible.
+If a media platform reduces the expected search time between information encounters, $\frac{1}{\lambda_m}$, then they reduce the left hand side of Inequality \ref{eqn:media_patch_criteria} and become more competitive.
+This asymmetrically effects utility for short-form media, $\frac{1}{\lambda_m \bar{u}_m}$; for long-form media this term is already small.
+This could be an explanation for innovations towards minimising time spent searching in short-form media platforms such as infinite scroll and autoplay videos.